Chapter 17.71

 A. Limitations on Refiling of Application.
 The city will not accept permit applications for a specific site if the city previously denied a substantially similar permit on the site.
 A permit application shall be considered substantially similar if:

-1. The proposed application and site plan (i.e., building layout, lot configuration, dimensions) are the same, or substantially the same, as the city considered and denied in the earlier decision and relevant circumstances or code provisions have not materially changed since denial; or
+1. The proposed application and site plan (i.e., building layout, lot configuration, dimensions) are the same, or substantially the same, as the city denied in the earlier decision and relevant circumstances, or code provisions, have not materially changed since denial; or

-2. In the case of a variance or deviation from standard, if the special circumstances which the applicant alleges as a basis for the request are the same, or substantially the same, as those the city considered and denied in the earlier decision.
+2. In the case of a variance or deviation from standard, the unique circumstances presented are nearly identical to those previously rejected by the city.
 In every instance, the applicant bears the burden of proving that an application is not similar.
 (Ord.
+2097 § 2, 2024; Ord.
 1741 § 38, 2009).